-While starting a small business, most business owners think of paying for operational expenses directly out of their pocket.
+While starting a small business, most business owners think of paying for operational expenses directly out of their pockets.
 But, when the business starts to grow—or you need funding for working capital—its time to make a decision where to turn for additional capital.
-Some businesses apply for a small business loan, some look for venture capital for small business, and few turn to self-financing.
-Entrepreneurs who turn to own reserves aren’t the millionaires, or founders of success companies, or with deep pockets.
+Some businesses apply for a small business loan, some look for venture capital for small businesses, and few turn to self-financing.
+Entrepreneurs who turn to own reserves aren’t the millionaires, or founders of successful companies, or with deep pockets.
 Surely, they’ll have a definite level of financial stability to self-finance their companies.
 But there are certain reasons as to why you should dip into your own pockets instead of securing funding from other sources.
-In addition, if that’s not the best route for you to take, read on the below mentioned tips to ensure your business stays financially sound.
+In addition, if that’s not the best route for you to take, read on the below-mentioned tips to ensure your business stays financially sound.

 Bootstrapping” Your Business